garrisok/507_finalproject/README.md

 ## How to work it

 User is prompted to specify the Alpha2 country code to attain data on.
-    See "Country_Alpha2.txt” file for list of country names and alpha-2 codes.
+    Refer to "geoId.txt” file for list of country names and alpha-2 codes.
+This file contains a list of 249 countries the user can choose from.
+See examples below for user input.
-    For example, to request US data, user input is "US".

 ### Data Source

-When the "507_Covid_Project.py" is ran, before user input interaction the data will be downloaded as a JSON file in the user's current directory as a file named "dailyCovid19Data.json"
+When the "507_Covid_Project.py" is ran data from the European Centre for Disease PRevention and Control (ECDC) site is created into a JSON file on the user's current directory.
+The user is promted for once data is pulled form the site.
+The file is created each time the program is ran, updating daily data.
+The file created is name "dailyCovid19Data.json".

 **European Centre for Diease Prevention and Control (ECDC)** - *Main Site* - [ECDC](https://www.ecdc.europa.eu/en)